-The construction of the new facility would also result in certain positive impacts on farm operations.
+The construction of the new facility will also result in certain positive impacts on farm operations.
 Access to an improved road would provide the following benefits:

-- (1) Farm-to-market would be made more accessible to farmers; and - (2) Farm supplies can be transported more easily.
+(1) Farm-to-market will be made more accessible to farmers and

+(2) Farm supplies can be transported more easily.